ssmiler/idash2019_2/README.md

 ```

 The imputation model to use is set in the [Makefile-final.inc](eval/run/Makefile-final.inc) file (variable `MODEL_FILE`).
-The default value corresponds to 5 neighbors and no population stratification model obtained previously.
+The default value of this variable corresponds to the model learned earlier (5 neighbors and no population stratification).

 ## Paper experiments